 So, what to eat in Madrid?
 It’s one of the top food travel destinations in Spain, with over 8,000 restaurants listed online.
 Madrid also offers endless vendors, tapas bars, and cafes to explore.

 The people of Madrid enjoy leisurely lunches and sipping iced coffees from terraced cafes.
 You also start each meal with appetizers, such as churros.

 Is your mouth starting to salivate from hunger?
 Get ready to drool even more with this complete Madrid food guide.

-Madrid food guide: Try these must-eat dishes
+Madrid food guide: 8 must-eat dishes

 You can find thin tortillas stuffed with eggs and potatoes or thicker slices holding sausages, peppers, and onions.

 If you want the local experience, visit the unassuming Bar Cerveriz across from the Mercado de San Miguel.
 This tapas bar is rarely busy, the staff is friendly, and the tortillas are delicious.

 Huevos Rotos is a perfect example of Madrid cuisine.
 It’s unique and incredibly filling.
 Also called “Madrid style fried eggs,” the meal consists of lots of meat and potatoes.

 You get a plate of French fries covered in a selection of Spanish sausages and various cold meats.
 It’s then topped with eggs fried over easy and topped with a dash of paprika.